Cody-Morris/Earthquake-Visualizations-Leaflet-Project/README.md

-# LEarthquake plotting and visualiztion
+# Earthquake plotting and visualiztion

 ## Background